 Mark-to-Market Gain/Loss for Taxes

-The year-end 1099 form you receive from the broker will include entries for your Section 1256 gain or loss.
-Enter the 1099 form as-is into your tax software.
+The year-end 1099 form you receive from the broker will include realized and unrealized gains or losses for your Section 1256 contracts.
+Enter the information from the 1099 form into your tax software.
+See Taxes on Box Spread Trades in TurboTax, H&R Block, FreeTaxUSA.
 The tax software will handle it with the proper tax treatment.

 Say No To Management Fees